 Metropolitan's capital assets include plant and equipment, which are recorded at cost.
 Construction costs are capitalized if they exceed \$50,000 and the asset has a useful life of at least five years.
-The cost of constructed assets may include labor, materials, certain general and administrative expenses, and interest incurred during construction periods prior to July 1, 2021.
-Beginning July 1, 2021 and thereafter, interest incurred during construction is no longer capitalized in accordance with GASB 89.
+The cost of constructed assets may include labor, materials, and certain general and administrative expenses.
 Depreciation is calculated using the straight-line method based on the estimated average useful lives of the assets, which are 10 to 80 years for buildings, storage, distribution facilities, and miscellaneous assets and 10 to 50 years for treatment plants and hydroelectric power recovery facilities.
 Improvements or refurbishments with aggregated costs that meet capitalization thresholds and that extend the useful life of an existing asset by at least five years are capitalized.